Nursing Theories & Theorists Explained

 The theories can also provide nurses with the rationale to make certain decisions.
 An example of a nursing theory in use is seen in the care of a Jehovah’s Witnesses patient that does not believe in blood transfusions.
 While the patient may need a blood transfusion, Dorothea Orem’s Self-Care theory provides nurses with a solid basis for assisting their patients and giving them the opportunity to express independence and control in caring for themselves.
 While the nurse may not agree with the patient’s decision to not receive a blood transfusion, Orem’s theory suggests the importance of allowing the patient to make the decision and respecting it as their own choice.

-Oftentimes, the integration of nursing theory is not as obvious as the aforementioned example.
+Oftentimes, the integration of nursing theory is not as obvious as in the aforementioned example.
 However, it is important for nurses and nursing students to understand and respect the importance of nursing theories and their impact on modern-day nursing and healthcare.

 Who are Nursing Theories Used By?